compphil2mmae/compphil2mmae.github.io/content/_index.en.md

   - block: markdown
     content:
       text: |2-  # "|" stands for multi-line preserving newlines, adivsable for markdown; ">" stands for folded code, converting newlines into spaces; "2" is the indentation indicator (here: 2 chars); "-" strips trailing blank lines, https://stackoverflow.com/questions/3790454/how-do-i-break-a-string-in-yaml-over-multiple-lines
-        <font size="+2"> The team of the research area **Computational Philosophy, Philosophical Methods, Moral Philosophy & Applied Ethics (CompPhil²MMAE)** researches and teaches </font>
+        <font size="+2"> The team of the research group **Computational Philosophy, Philosophical Methods, Moral Philosophy & Applied Ethics (CompPhil²MMAE)** works and teaches on </font>
         <font size="+1">
-        - on normative models of reasoning and argumentation,
+        - computational (LLM-based) methods in philosophy,
-        - on logically analyse political and scientific debates,
+        - normative models of reasoning and argumentation,
-        - on methods and instruments that improve the epistemic quality of public deliberation,
+        - the logical analysis of political and scientific debates,
-        - on the scope and performance of computational methods in philosophy,
+        - methods and tools to enhance the epistemic quality of public deliberation,
-        - on fundamental questions of moral theory,
+        - fundamental questions in moral theory,
-        - on the ethics of public discourse,
+        - the ethics of public discourse,
-        - on normative problems in socially relevant, applied contexts such as climate change, surveillance or artificial intelligence, and
+        - normative challenges in socially relevant applied contexts such as climate change, surveillance, and artificial intelligence, and
-        - on British moral and social philosophy of the 19th century.
+        - 19th-century British moral and social philosophy.
         {.c .c2}
         </font>
         {{% cta cta_link="./research/" cta_text="Learn more about **Scientific Research** →" %}}